PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 As usual her thoughts were occupied replaying the past troubling days.
 The terrifying giant; coming to terms with their parents leaving them to die in the forest: and finding out she was not the same as her brothers.

-Tom wondered: “How did the lady giant know?”.
-A pang of regret that it was heard from a stranger, but it blended into the despair at being left in the forest.
-Tom had no reason to doubt the words of the kind giant, the motherly one: “No you beautiful young thing: make no mistake you are a girl.”

-She had known, despite her father’s intimidating insistence he only had boys.
-Tom thought: “Hide away.”, and try to think where.
-But there was no denial left.
-The words echoed in her thoughts and again Tom felt surprise and shock.
+She had known she was not the same, despite her father’s intimidating insistence he only had boys.
+The words of the kind, motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl.”, and again Tom felt surprise and shock.
 For as many times as she came to terms with this, it would return to unsettle her.

 Chewing a grass stalk, her arms behind her head, a frosty breeze caught her nose and she realised she was not actually looking at the sky.
 But now she did as her thoughtscape vanished and she saw the clouds in front of her.
 It would be getting dark soon.